 Sign up now

 Few initiatives epitomise the drive to make networks more intelligent than software defined networking.
 And the cutting edge work, as Richard Irving discovers, is not on the ground but in the cloud.

-equipment makers like Cisco and Alcatel-Lucent
+of 2012, leading equipment makers like Cisco and Alcatel-Lucent

-struggled to dispel mounting fears that they would be driven out of business
+struggled to dispel mounting fears that they would be driven

-by the march towards software defined
+out of business by the march towards software defined

-taking all the intelligence out of the network and handing it to a central
+taking all the intelligence out of the network and handing it

-computer that can be programmed in an almost
+to a central computer that can be programmed in an almost

 Now they are looking to reassert their dominance in a market